MatrixAI/Polykey/README.md

 <pre style="white-space:pre !important; overflow-x:scroll !important">
 jest
 </pre>
+The tests also rely on certificates being available in the tmp folder and environment variables set to a valid certificate authority run on the network somewhere.
+Please see `.env.example` for an example of these environment variables.
+Certificates can be generated with `./scripts/generate_ssl_certs.sh` as long as a step-ca is running on the specified url in `.env`.

+Note: sometimes grpc-js can complain about the ssl certificates in `tmp/` with a non-descriptive error of "No connection established".
+Best way to solve this is to remove the certs, start the CA server and re-issue the certs with `./scripts/generate_ssl_certs.sh`.

 # Command Line Interface (CLI)
+Here is a demo of the CLI on [asciinema](https://asciinema.org/a/347434).

 The PolyKey CLI exposes various git-style sub commands that can be used to manipulate the PolyKey node:
 <pre style="white-space:pre !important; overflow-x:scroll !important">
 Commands: